This article shows you how Remote Profile Deployment helps you Replicate your Working Set on new host computers.

 STEP 7: Dismiss the Hostlist and Refresh Login.
 Choose Advanced... from the Login dialog:

 You may have noticed the Recovery checkbox.
-This allows you to perform Login using an Archived instance of your Profile data, a fallback mechanism should Login fail due to data corruption (sabotage).
-To-date, this has never been necessary though if required, contact Support to coordinate proceedings.
+This allows you to perform Login using an Archived instance of your Profile data, a fallback mechanism should Login fail due to Account configuration data corruption.
+To-date, this has never been necessary though if required, contact Support to coordinate proceedings since Remediation does not specifically address issues with this content.

 STEP 8: Choose Profiles... to navigate to the Profile display: